Andradem11/AndraCorp/README.md

 #Week 2

 I started setting up the backend structure based on my system diagram.
 I created the main APIs and method prototypes for authentication, project management, workforce management, materials and equipment, expenses and budgets, change orders, reports and notifications, the compute engine, and data storage.
 I also initiated the Compute Engine structure with the ComputeEngineAPI, ComputationComponent, and JobManager.
 Some of the classes are not implemented yet and will be added later on.

+#Week 3
+I created the main model and data classes for AndraCorp based on the system diagram and the APIs created in Week 2.
+These classes represent the main data that will be used throughout the system.

+The model classes include:
+- Users
+- Projects
+- Workers
+- Work hours
+- Materials
+- Equipment
+- Expenses
+- Change orders
+- Schedules and tasks
+- Daily reports
+- Photos
+- Payments
+- Audit logs

+I also created the data classes needed for the Compute Engine.
+These classes will be used to represent project data, schedule and cost impacts, worker reallocation requests/results, delay forecasts, and computation jobs.

+The model and data classes created this week will be used for the prototype implementations in Week 4.